Dilution amount chart

 Essential Oil Dilution

-Many essential oils can be applied “neat” or undiluted, straight from the bottle.
-Other oils, particularly “hot” oils such as cinnamon, oregano, thyme, cassia and clove, you will want to dilute with a carrier oil before application.
+Some essential oils can be applied “neat” or undiluted, straight from the bottle.
+Most oils, particularly “hot” oils such as cinnamon, oregano, thyme, cassia and clove, you will want to dilute with a carrier oil before application.

 Essential oil dilution is usually specified in terms of either a percentage or a number of drops to be added to an amount of carrier oil.
 The chart helps to convert from percentage to the number of drops of essential oils required.